doctrine/phpcr-odm-documentation/en/reference/installation-configuration.rst

 line interface.
 You can take a look at the ``bin/phpcr`` script  for inspiration how to setup the cli.

-TODO: can we have that too?

-If you installed Doctrine PHPCR-ODM through Composer, then the Doctrine command is available to you in the bin-dir, by default at ``vendor/.bin/doctrine``.
+If you installed Doctrine PHPCR-ODM through Composer, then the ``phpcr`` script is available to you in the bin-dir, by default at ``vendor/bin/phpcr``.

 See the next chapter on what the console provides you.